 Welcome to antiX.

-antiX is a fast, lightweight and easy to install linux live CD distribution based on Debian Stable for Intel-AMD x86 compatible systems. antiX offers users the "antiX Magic" in an environment suitable for old and new computers.
+antiX is a fast, lightweight and easy to install systemd-free linux live CD distribution based on Debian Stable for Intel-AMD x86 compatible systems. antiX offers users the "antiX Magic" in an environment suitable for old and new computers.
 So don't throw away that old computer yet!
 The goal of antiX is to provide a light, but fully functional and flexible free operating system for both newcomers and experienced users of Linux.
 It should run on most computers, ranging from 256MB old PIII systems with pre-configured swap to the latest powerful boxes.
 256MB RAM is recommended minimum for antiX.
 The installer needs minimum 2.7GB hard disk size. antiX can also be used as a fast-booting rescue cd.
 Special XFCE editions made in collaboration with the MEPIS Community called MX-15 "Fusion" (released 24 December 2015) and MX-14 "Symbiosis" (released March 24, 2014) are also available. antiX MX series has a separate development schedule to antiX.

 At the moment antiX-16 "Berta Cáceres" comes as a full distro (c695MB), a base distro (c510MB) and a core-libre distro (c190MB) for 32 bit and 64 bit computers.
 For those who wish to have total control over the install, use antiX-core and build up.